retypeapp/retype/README.md

 #### :icon-server: Host anywhere

-Retype generates a basic HTML website that you can host on any web hosting service, or for free using [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
+Retype generates a basic HTML website that you can host on any web hosting service, or for free using [GitHub Pages](/hosting/github-pages.md), [Netlify](/hosting/netlify.md), or [Cloudflare](/hosting/cloudflare.md).
 No special server-side software or external dependencies are required.
-You can host your Retype site as a public website or as a private website inside your organization.
+You can host your Retype site as a public website or as a private website within your organizations network.

 ---